Do you need a chainsaw?

 But, when it comes to chainsaws, that’s not always the case.

 For example, there are some small gas powered chainsaws that cost more than $400 and are marketed to professional tree workers.
 For example, Husqvarna makes one of the lightest chainsaws you can buy in every size bar length. but those machines are not the cheapest.

-If you’re looking for a small or lightweight chainsaw that’s also inexpensive, your best bet is to select one that’s on my list of reviews above.
+If you’re looking for the best small gas powered chainsaw or lightweight gas chainsaw that’s also inexpensive, your best bet is to select one that’s on my list of reviews above.
 I’ve done my best to give you the top smallest chainsaws for the lowest prices.

 Additionally, if you want to save the most amount of money on a chainsaw purchase, then you’ll want to pick an electric chainsaw.
 These models are cheapest you can buy (less than $80) because they don’t require expensive Lithium-ion batteries to run or complex gasoline engines.